CoDkid2006/BoTN_Save_Editor/README.md

 - Moving of all macros into own class

-- Better Understanding of text and map properties for better generic parsing
+- Better Understanding of text, array struct, and map properties for better generic parsing

 - Interface functions for lower level variables like appearance and game flags